 Experts worry AstraZeneca death will deter others from getting vaccinated

-A 54-year-old woman has died in the province after receiving the AstraZeneca COVID-19 vaccine, Quebec's public health director Horacio Arruda confirmed Tuesday.
+A 54-year-old woman has died in the province after receiving the AstraZeneca COVID-19 vaccine, Quebec's public health director Horacio Arruda confirmed Tuesday, but experts say the vaccine is still worth getting as the benefits outweigh the dangers.

 “We just had our first patient who has died of a thrombosis, cerebral thrombosis, following vaccination from AstraZeneca," said Arruda in a news conference.
 "This is an event that is rare.
 We knew that it might happen.
 We have a risk of default one in every 100,000 doses today."